The Encyclopedia of New York City

 The Encyclopedia of New York City is a reference book on New York City, New York.
 Edited by Columbia University history professor Kenneth T. Jackson, the book was first published in 1995 by the New-York Historical Society and Yale University Press, with a second edition published in 2010.
+The second edition is online and can be downloaded.

 Content

 The encyclopedia covers the arts, architecture, demographics, education, environment, government and politics, media, popular culture, science, and transportation.
 It contains over 4,300 entries, including 680 illustrations, photographs, maps, charts and tables that combine statistics and public records.
 Entries are written by experts in their respective fields and provide bibliographic references to more in-depth sources.

 Second edition

 The updated Encyclopedia of New York City, Second Edition was released on December 1, 2010, by Yale University Press.
 It contains 1,584 pages, increased from the first edition's 1,392 pages.

 Awards

 The first edition sold more than 75,000 copies and was in the top-five best-sellers in the century-long history of Yale University Press.
 Among its honors are: